ReconfigureIO/UX/docs/source/tutorial-3/check-sim-more-data.rst

 13 – Check and simulate
 -----------------------
+.. sidebar:: Note!

+    ``reco`` remembers projects once they are set so you only need to create and set a project once per location.

 Now we're moving over to the Reconfigure.io tooling we need to create a project for this example, let's call it ``multiplyArray``::

   reco project create multiplyArray